Aircloak/aircloak/air/docs/content/sql/restrictions.md

 # Restrictions

-The Aircloak system imposes a set of restrictions on the query language over the ANSI SQL standard.
-These restrictions are outlined below.
+The Aircloak system imposes an additional set of restrictions on the query language for anonymizing queries, over the ANSI SQL standard, which are outlined below.
+Standard queries do not have these restrictions.

 ## JOIN restrictions